Inzhenerka/docs.getdbt.tech/website/docs/guides/dbt-python-bigframes.md

    b.
 Enable the BigQuery API which also enables the following additional APIs automatically
       * [BigQuery API's](https://cloud.google.com/bigquery/docs/enable-assets#automatic-api-enablement)

+   c.
+Required API's
+   - BigQuery API: For all core BigQuery operations.
+   - Vertex AI API: To use the Colab Enterprise executor service.
+   - Cloud Storage API: For staging code and logs.
+   - IAM API: For managing permissions.
+   - Compute Engine API: As an underlying dependency for the notebook runtime environment.
+   - Dataform API: For managing the notebook code assets within BigQuery.

 2. **Create a service account and grant IAM permissions**